-Chocolate Chip Pumpkin Brownies — Rich, fudgy brownies topped with pumpkin and chocolate chips!!
+Chocolate Pumpkin Brownies — Rich, fudgy brownies made with pumpkin and chocolate chips!!
 An EASY, no mixer pumpkin brownie recipe that’s FASTER than using a boxed mix!
 Bring on pumpkin spice season!!

 Simply melt chocolate and butter together, add sugar, eggs, flour, and just stir everything together.
 So easy.
 It’s a brownie base I’ve fallen in love with because it’s easy, I don’t have to break out my mixer, and it always delivers amazing results.

 Then you add the pumpkin layer, which is just sweetened pumpkin puree, an egg yolk, and plenty of pumpkin pie spice before topping with chocolate chips.

 The pumpkin puree brownies are so fudgy with zero cakiness.
 The pumpkin layer on top keeps them extra moist and the chocolate chips add texture and even more chocolate flavor.

 The brownies are nicely flavored with pumpkin but are not overwhelmed by it.
 I love pairing pumpkin with chocolate but I like them both to shine through equally.

 I made these pumpkin brownies without cream cheese since that’s just one more thing to bring to room temperature and swirl into the batter.